matthewgraca/smoke-forecast-data-ingestion/README.md

 2. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to path of your service account json file.
 3. Run the script `python hrrr-smoke-ingest.py`
     - Comes with useful optional args.
 See: `python hrrr-smoke-ingest.py -h`
+    - If you don't have firebase setup or just want to see the HRRR data ingestion, you can use: `python hrrr-smoke-ingest.py -nw -p`, which ingests and prints the data and does not access the firebase database.
 ## Accessing variables
 Suppose `i` and `j` are indices.
 There are currently five variables you have access to.
 Please note the dimensions of the variables are (y, x):
 - Data structure: